Assisted upgrades from Skype for Business Online to Microsoft Teams

 - A hybrid organization with users in both Skype for Business Online and an on-premises Skype for Business Server environment, which must upgrade only its Skype for Business Online user to Teams Only.

 We recommend that you review our upgrade guidance before your upgrade.
 Our upgrade guidance includes recommended activities and helpful resources for completing an upgrade from Skype for Business Online to Teams.
 This guidance applies to any organization planning an upgrade to Teams, whether they manage all aspects of the upgrade or use the assisted process.

 The assisted upgrade experience

-Skype for Business Online with hybrid Hybrid environments may have users that fall into one of the following categories:
+Hybrid Organizations with on-premises Skype for Business users: This includes organizations with any users homed in Skype for Business Server, regardless of whether Hybrid has been configured.
+These organizations may have users that fall into one of the following categories:

-- On-premises users homed on Skype for Business Server
+- TeamsOnly users that homed in Skype for Business Online

 The duration of the upgrade will vary by volume of users and the characteristics of the deployment.
 In most cases, users within a tenant will be upgraded within 24 hours of the start of the upgrade.
 During this time, end users will still have access to Skype for Business Online functionality.
 Once the upgrade has completed and users sign out of Skype for Business Online, they'll start using Teams for messaging, meetings, and calling.

 When the assisted upgrade completes, the Coexistence Mode for upgraded users is set to Teams Only.
 We recommend that you review Teams Only mode considerations before your upgrade.
 The table below provides a high-level overview of the Teams Only user experience.

 - All calls and chats are started and received in Teams